picardis/nestR/README.md

 ## Installation instructions

-To install the current development version of nestR:
+To install the current version of nestR:

 `library(devtools)`
 `install_github("picardis/nestR")`